The combined energies of Yin and Yang gave birth to the dragon whose breath is called 'Chi' (pronounced "Chee").

 Chi is the heartbeat of the universe, the body of the cosmos, the ebb and flow of life's seasons.
 It is the vital essence of an electric storm, the voice of thunder, the song of the valley.
 Chi is seen dancing on ocean waves, in swirling clouds & circling birds.
 It is felt in soft rain when it touches our skin.
-Chi threads its path through our emotions, our fortunes, our love life.
+Chi threads its path through our emotions, our fortunes, and our love life.

 Chi is composed of five traditional Chinese elements.